Subotica City Hall

 The Subotica City Hall (Градска кућа у Суботици, Szabadkai Városháza) is the administrative seat of the city of Subotica in the province of Vojvodina in northern Serbia.
-The building in one of city's most prominent landmarks.
+The building is one of city's most prominent landmarks.
 Constructed between 1908 and 1912 when Vojvodina was a part of Austro-Hungarian Transleithania, the building was designed by Hungarian architects Marcell Komor and Dezső Jakab in the Hungarian Secession style, a branch of Art Nouveau.
 Today, it serves both as the center of local government and as a major tourist attraction in northern Serbia.

 History

 Three successive town hall buildings have stood on the same site, constructed in 1751, 1826–1827 and with the completion of the contemporary building in 1912.

 Plans for a new town hall in Subotica were initiated in 1906, when the city senate announced a public tender for its construction.
 The existing Baroque-style town hall from the early 19th century had fallen into disrepair, prompting mayor Károly Biro to advocate for a modern replacement.
 The winning design was submitted by Budapest architects Marcell Komor and Dezső Jakab, who worked in the Hungarian Secession style.
 Construction took place between 1908 and 1910, with interior works completed in 1912.